Physical Therapy Guide to Biceps Tendon Rupture

 General tips when you're looking for a physical therapist (or any other health care provider):

 - Get recommendations from family, friends, or other health care providers.

-- Be prepared to describe your symptoms in as much detail as possible, and say what makes your symptoms worse.
+- Be prepared to describe how your injury occurred and your symptoms in as much detail as possible.

-The American Physical Therapy Association believes that consumers should have access to information that could help them make health care decisions and also prepare them for their visit with their health care provider.
+The American Physical Therapy Association believes that consumers should have access to information that can:

-*PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
+*PubMed is a free online resource developed by the National Center for Biotechnology Information.
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine's MEDLINE database.